ircv3/ircv3.github.io/_irc/index.md

 numerics, and ensures clients will be able to display these messages to users nicely.

-The [standard replies spec]({{site.baseurl}}/specs/extensions/standard-replies.html) describes how the format of these messages, how to use them, and guidance on creating useful descriptions for users.
+The [standard replies spec]({{site.baseurl}}/specs/extensions/standard-replies.html) describes the format of these messages, how to use them, and guidance on creating useful descriptions for users.